ycpcs/cs481-fall2018-102-RT/assign/assign01.md

 Your second task is to create a main repository for your project on [GitHub](https://github.com).

 You should add all of your team members as contributors to the repository.
-Also, add the instructors (GitHub users [jmoscola](https://github.com/jmoscola) and [daveho](https://github.com/daveho)) as contributors.
+Also, add the instructor (GitHub user [DonaldHakeII](https://github.com/DonaldHakeII).
+At a later date, you will likely also be adding one or more team members from the Radio Telescope Engineering Capstone team, as well as a technical advisor as contributors.

 In the issue tracker for the main repository, create three labels:

 -   **Feature (light blue)** - indicates a planned feature to be implemented
 -   **Bug (red)** - indicates a problem with code that needs to be addressed
--   **In-progress (green with individual initials)** - one per group member indicating which tasks are currently being worked on.
+-   **In-progress (green with individual initials)** - one per team member indicating which tasks are currently being worked on.

-Your group may add additional labels as desired.
+Your team may add additional labels as desired.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---